gcanti/gcanti.github.io/_posts/2014-09-29-javascript-types-and-sets.md

 In the next part I'll talk about lists, unions, optional values and dictionaries.

+I know, Math is not a popular topic, if you share with me the interest (in my case the passion) on the subject, please share this article with your friends.
 I hope you enjoyed this ride between sets and functions, thanks for reading.

 Giulio